-- To cook, either heat some tallow, coconut oil or butter in a pan and cook eggplant pieces for 2-3 minutes per side until starting to soften, or oil a large baking sheet and place all egg plant on it and bake in a 400 degree oven for 30 minutes.
+- Heat butter or coconut oil in a pan and cook the eggplant pieces for 2-3 minutes per side until starting to soften.
+Optionally, you can oil a large baking sheet and place all the eggplant on it and bake in a 400°F oven for 30 minutes instead.

-- Add mushrooms and chard or kale.
-Saute another 5-7 minutes until all vegetables are softening and starting to become translucent.
+- Saute another 5-7 minutes until all the vegetables are softening and starting to become translucent.

-- Add red wine or beef broth to deglaze pan and then add the diced tomatoes, tomato paste, and all the spices except the garlic/garlic powder.
+- Add the red wine or beef broth to deglaze the pan and then add the diced tomatoes, tomato paste, and all the spices except the garlic/garlic powder.

 - Simmer about 15 minutes to let flavors incorporate.

-- Oil the bottom of a large baking dish.
+- Grease the bottom of a large baking dish.

 - Layer the eggplant slices and meat sauce in the baking dish and repeat until both are used up.

 - In a small bowl, whisk together the eggs, Greek yogurt, and garlic powder.